braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 > [Segment][5] is a customer data platform that helps you collect, clean, and activate your customer data.

-The Braze and Segment integration allows you to track your users and route data to a wide variety of user analytics providers.
+The Braze and Segment integration allows you to track your users and route data to various user analytics providers.
 Segment allows you to:
 - Sync [Segment Personas]({{site.baseurl}}/partners/data_and_infrastructure_agility/customer_data_platform/segment/segment_personas/) to Braze for use in Braze campaign and Canvas segmentation.
 - [Import data across the two platforms](#integration-options).
 We offer a side-by-side SDK integration for your Android, iOS, and web applications and a server-to-server integration for your backend services.
 - [Connect data to Segment through Currents]({{site.baseurl}}/partners/data_and_infrastructure_agility/customer_data_platform/segment/segment_for_currents/).